varu038/git-command-line-help/README.md

     Once the changes are done committed to local branch to push the branch to remote repository : git push --set-upstream origin newBranch

+    Once these changes are done and newBranch is created on remote repository to merge changes to master create pull request and merge the change into master.